-Ref - CISI or HER Street No Street Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Local list candidate in the NDP Marked on Cornwall Council mapping?
-Conservation Area?
+Ref - CISI or HER Street No Name Street Neighbo urhood Plan Area Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Cornwall Heritage List Key Feature of Local Character in the NDP Marked on Cornwall Council mapping? , Conservation Area?
 Within the Town Development Boundary?
-265 Entrance gates to Trengweath Penryn Street Other site structure or landscape Entrance to Trengweath from Penryn Street, consisting of a gateway framed by two granite gate pillars and coursed walling either side.
+264 Walled garden to Trengweath House, with building fragments Penryn Street 5 Walled Garden to Trengweath House, with some building fragments.
+Trengweath House to the north is a Grade II Listed; a town house, originally built c1800, which was the home of the banker Robert Tweedy; now used as a Royal British Legion Club (HER No. MCO61813).
+The club is named St Rumons Club.
+The Late 19th century Town Plan shows the ornamental garden layout, a glasshouse within the garden and further buildings lining Penryn Street.
+The garden is now a car park and the buildings no longer standing, but with some stubs of wall still visible within a street-side public seating area Candidate Work in Progress Yes Yes Yes Town Centre Yes 265 Entrance gates to Trengweath Penryn Street 5 Other site structure or landscape Entrance to Trengweath from Penryn Street, consisting of a gateway framed by two granite gate pillars and coursed walling either side.
 Trengweath was built during the late 19th century as a detached villa set back from Penryn Street, within a large garden.
 The property was also accessed via a lane off Trewirgie Road, where a single surviving granite pillar there may represent the remnants of an original gateway.
-1878- 1908 Yes Yes Yes Town Centre Yes 266 Trengweath Penryn Street Building A detached Victorian villa set in its own large garden, set back from Penryn Street to its east, with a drive leading up to it from the street front.
+1878- 1908 Candidate Work in Progress Yes Yes Yes Town Centre Yes 266 Trengweath Penryn Street 5 Building A detached Victorian villa set in its own large garden, set back from Penryn Street to its east, with a drive leading up to it from the street front.
 Shown on the 1876 OS Map, when it was bounded by fields to the west, the railway to the south and the grounds of the earlier Trengweath House to the north.
 There also an original access lane from Trewirgie Road which passes under the railway viaduct.
 The late 1800s Town Plan shows its plan-form and the layout of the surrounding grounds.
 The building was converted and extended as offices and a mental health hospital before being auctioned as a site for housing development in 2020.
 The HER record (No. MCO64778) states: "Extant C19 house known as Trengweath, built by an industrialist right amidst their business.
 Since converted into offices."
-Included in the Redruth CISI report .
-Yes Yes Yes Town Centre Yes 267 Trengweath Cottage and building fragments to rear of no. 12 Penryn Street Building Trengweath Cottage and building fragments to rear of no. 12 Penryn Street (HER No. MCO66924).
-Depicted on the 1809 OS Map and the 1840 Tithe Map, with an L-shaped additional building being added to the south by the time of the 1876 OS Map.
-Cottage appears to have been part of the re-use of Trengweath as a mental health hospital, as it is itemised in the property details for the auction of the site in 2020.
-Considered a non-designated heritage asset in Conservation Management Plan.
-Included in CISI .
-Highlighted as of historical note and important to the character of the local area.
-Yes Yes Yes Town Centre Yes
+Ready Yes Yes Yes Town Centre Yes